 As days pass by, owners can notice an increased level of confidence in the dogs.
 With this, the handler can slowly start setting jump bars from lowest to highest, as the comfort level of the dog’s increase.
 It is to be remembered that every dog breed with have its own way of improving trust and confidence, and they will react uniquely when jump sets are placed.

 2. Enhances the trust between the dog and the handler

 Confidence and trust go hand in hand.
-When the level of confidence increases both in humans and canines, the mutual trust develops.
+When the level of confidence increases both in humans and canines, mutual trust develops.
 As a dog handler, it is imperative to trust your dog to follow your instructions verbally while crossing complex agility rings.
-Even while practicing agility at home, the trust is important.
+Even while practicing agility at home, trust is important.
 Trust works both ways; your dog needs to trust your gestures and directions, and a handler needs to believe the dog’s instincts.

 This helps in strengthening the bond between the dog handlers and dogs where the latter has to believe in the instructions of the former to cross the hurdles.
 Agility training will help in reinforcing basic obedience commands and improve communication.
 Further, this canine sport helps in enhancing the overall dog behavior even outside the agility course

 3. Agility is a recreational form of exercise

 Home agility is recreation not just for the dogs, but for humans as well.
 When the dog starts to take an active interest in the agility sports, they will go to the extent of pushing the handler to perform it over and over again.
 Although this is an important form of physical exercise for both dogs and humans, dog walking is as well important.
 But if the dogs are unwilling to take a walk in the backyard, home agility equipment can become a hand to train and keep the dog active and healthy.